Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 -DMATHJAX_DIR=`<path>` **Only for Sigil 1.9.10 and earlier!** If you would like use your system's MathJax implementation instead of the one that comes bundled with Sigil, use this cmake directive when first configuring.
 A minimum of MathJax v2.7.0 is required to work with Sigil.
 NOTE: if -DMATHJAX_DIR=`<path>` is used, Sigil will install a config script to `<path>`/config/local.
 This file is required for Sigil's Preview to be able properly render MathML.
 This feature was added between Sigil 0.9.12 and 0.9.13.

 -DMATHJAX3_DIR=`<path>` **Only for Sigil 1.9.20 and Later!** If you would like use your system's MathJax implementation instead of the one that comes bundled with Sigil, use this cmake directive when first configuring.
 A minimum of MathJax v3.2.2 is required to work with Sigil.
 MathJax 3.2.2+ is required for Sigil's Preview to be able properly render MathML starting with Sigil v1.9.20.
-Ensure your system MathJax meets this minimum version requirement before using usinf this CMAKE define.
+Ensure your system MathJax meets this minimum version requirement before using this CMAKE define.

 -DINSTALL_HICOLOR_ICONS=(0|1) Install various-sized Sigil application icons to the typical hicolor theme directories (`<INSTALL_PREFIX>/share/icons/hicolor`).
 The default is 0, which installs a single icon to the `<INSTALL_PREFIX>/share/pixmap` folder.